INSTARLab/androidops/notes/ANDROID_Ops.md

 A.N.D.R.O.I.D.
 Ops is a comprehensive operational framework designed to optimize business processes and drive efficiency, leveraging automation, digital technologies, and collaborative practices.
 It encompasses the following focus areas:

-Automate: Streamline and automate repetitive tasks and processes, integrating digital tools and technologies to enhance efficiency, reduce errors, and promote scalability.
+Advance: Streamline and automate repetitive tasks and processes, integrating digital tools and technologies to enhance efficiency, reduce errors, and promote scalability.

 Network: Foster collaboration and communication across departments and teams, leveraging digital platforms and technologies to enable real-time collaboration, virtual teamwork, and effective knowledge sharing.